manuelsinn/blog/content/posts/finance-tracker.md

 ## Lessons learned
 ### Code
-I learned a good deal about python, the way it is written and the way it works in general.
+I learned a good deal about Python, the way it is written and the way it works in general.
 While both are platform independent, Java is statically typed where Python is not (which did leave me with a bunch of errors that were hard to find and grasp at first), but the syntax learning curve is substantially lower with Python, which made it the perfect candidate for a small getting-to-know project like this.

 Something I really enjoyed was the power and simplicity of high-level functionalities and datastructures like the ones that come with popular libraries like pandas and numpy.
 The dataframe structure allowed me to perform my calculations quickly and easily without having to resort to creating my own resource and line heavy solution.